 You Don’t Use the Full Capacity of Kanban

 Contemporary Kanban software solutions offer a lot of additional tools that may help you improve productivity and efficiency.
 Not using them is like ignoring your car’s air conditioner while driving through a 40°C degree desert road.
 You reach your final destination sweaty and exhausted.

-For the first few weeks of your Kanban journey, you can ignore the metrics tools such as cumulative flow diagram, cycle time histogram and etc. You will anyway need this buffer in order to collect enough data for Kanban planning.
+For the first few weeks of your Kanban journey, you can ignore the Kanban metrics tools such as cumulative flow diagram, cycle time histogram and etc. You will anyway need this buffer in order to collect enough data for Kanban planning.
 After this period, however, you need to start using the data as a foundation for future improvements.

 Different analytics tools like Monte Carlo simulations, flow efficiency charts and others will give you the opportunity to spot problematic parts in your workflow and make precise forecasts.
-The advantage is that it is all based on a real data, but not on a gut feeling.
+The advantage is that it is all based on real data, but not on a gut feeling.

 You Want to Squeeze All the Juice Out of Kanban Right Now